Shadowsocks-NET/shadowsocks-specs/2022-1-shadowsocks-2022-edition.md

 UDP sessions are initiated by clients.
 To start a UDP session, the client generates a new random session ID and maintains a counter starting at zero as packet ID.
 These are used in client-to-server messages and are usually referred to as client session ID and client packet ID.

 Servers use client session IDs to identify UDP sessions.
 For server-to-client messages, a different set of session ID and packet ID is used, and may be referred to as server session ID and server packet ID.
-Servers MUST not use client session IDs as server session IDs.
+Like the client session ID, the server session ID MUST be randomly generated.

 #### 3.2.3.
 Main Header